hu-cheng-yang/hu-cheng-yang.github.io/_projects/AAAI24_DHU.md

 <img src="/assets/img/AAAI24_DHU/result.png" height=200>
 </div>

 The performance reported in TPR@FPR=0.5%.
 The model first trains on the source dataset (A) and then train on other datasets (B-E). avg indicates the average performance on two datasets.
-Bolded scores indicate the best performance. $\dag$: We re-implement FAS-wrapper with ResNet-18 by inserting stacked CNN models as Discriminator into every ResNet layer.
+Bolded scores indicate the best performance. \(\dag\): We re-implement FAS-wrapper with ResNet-18 by inserting stacked CNN models as Discriminator into every ResNet layer.

 <div align=center>